codeforamerica/form-flow/README.md

 ### Screen with One Input

-Screens with a single input are tricky because all inputs need a label, but for this screen pattern the label is the header of the page.
+Screens with a single input are tricky because all inputs need a label associated with them so that screen readers and other assistive technologies can identify those elements on a screen that label an input.
+For this screen pattern the label is the header of the page, which needs to be programmatically associated with the input.
 To handle this, we have a special fragment called `screenWithOneInput`.
 You can use the `cfa:screenWithOneInput` live template to quickly create a screen with a single input that utilizes this fragment.